cow-snake/nikke-mg/docs/lategame.md

 **<span class="color-purple">Mirror Container</span>**

-Basically it's the Mirror Container in Chapter 32 (read above), but easier.
+Basically it's the Mirror Container in Chapter 32, but easier.
 Core is permanent, so you can deal more damage.
 Glass Slippers (replica) only shows up in 2 cycles.
 The most important difference is that **it will not restore Slippers that buff DEF by 360% when going into Destroy Mode. **

 Team Building gameplay will be the same as the Mirror Container Chapter 32 Boss.
-Ein with Anis: Sparkling Summer is your best choice against it.
-Example comp would be Burst 1 and 2 Rouge with Crown and if you want to optimize Anis’s damage, you can put Liter.
-Flex will be Exia with her Favorite Item or Naga.
+Cindy and Xmaiden or Ein with Anis: Sparkling Summer is your best choice against it.
+Example comp would be Burst 1 and 2 Rouge with Crown and if you want to optimize Cindy’s damage, you can put Siren or Liter instead of Rouge.
+Flex can be Maid Mast if you miss xmaiden.

 **<span class="color-blue">Harvester</span>**